figurate/bedrock-cli/README.md

 The Bedrock command line tool builds on the excellent features of Terraform to provide a "no-code" approach to provisioning infrastructure.

 ## Introduction

-Bedrock can be used as a drop-in replacement for Terraform, in that all the commands are the same with the exception of two key differences:
+Bedrock can be used as a drop-in replacement for Terraform, in that all the commands are the same except for two key
+differences:

 First, all commands are executed in the context of a `blueprint`, which is a predefined Terraform configuration.
 Each command will prompt for selection from a list of registered blueprints before executing the command.

-The other key difference is that all local state, modules, plugins, etc. are stored under a single directory, which by default is created in the user home directory and named `.bedrock`.
+The other key difference is that all local state, modules, plugins, etc. are stored under a single directory, which by default is the current user directory but can be defined as any local directory.
 This means that you don't need to change directories in order to run commands on different Terraform configurations.

 ## Bedrock Commands

-To support these differences Bedrock introduces three additional commands that are not available with Terraform:
+To support these key differences Bedrock introduces three additional commands that are not available with Terraform:

 ### Backend